 This focuses on how children structure their work and what is written on the page.
 This develops from simple sentences in the early years to a range of genres and text types as the children get older.

 Spelling, punctuation and grammar (or SPAG) are the building blocks that help us to organise words (both spoken and written) so they make sense.
 Children are taught SPAG from entry to school to year 6 both in their written work as well as their spoken language.

 At Little Mead we love to read.
 Children are encouraged to develop a real love for books through high quality teaching and a literate classroom environment.
 This love begins in the Nursery where children respond to familiar texts and retell stories.
-Interaction with text develops through Phase 1 and into Phase 2 as children broaden their understanding of different genres, authors and stories.
+Interaction with text develops through Phase 1 and into Phases 2 and 3 as children broaden their understanding of different genres, authors and stories.

 At Little Mead Primary Academy we all love reading and we value reading as a core life skill.
 The teaching of reading is given the highest priority.
 We aim for every child in our school to be able to read independently and to enjoy reading.
 We make this happen by supporting our pupils with excellent phonics teaching and all children read with adults in school regularly.
 Parents and reading volunteers are encouraged to come into school and hear children read.
 We expect pupils to read at home every day.
 They can also access Bug Club and read on the computer at home.